CleverCloud/documentation/content/doc/addons/cellar.md

 Here this configuration has two `CORS` rules:

-- The first rule allows cross-origin requests from the `console.clever-cloud.com` origin. `PUT`, `POST` and `DELETE` methods are allowed to be used by the cross-origin request.
-Then, all headers specified in the preflight `OPTIONS` request in the `Access-Control-Request-Headers` header are allowed using `AllowedHeaders *`.
+- The first rule allows cross-origin requests from the `console.clever-cloud.com` origin.
+Allowed cross-origin request methods are `PUT`, `POST` and `DELETE`.
+Using `AllowedHeaders *` allows all headers specified in the preflight `OPTIONS` request in the `Access-Control-Request-Headers` header.
 At the end, the `ExposeHeader` allows the client to access the `ETag` header in the response it received.
 - The second one allows cross-origin `GET` requests for all origins.
 The `MaxAgeSeconds` directive tells the browser how much time (in seconds) it should cache the response of a preflight `OPTIONS` request for this particular resource.

-{{< callout type="warning" >}}
+{{< callout type="info" >}}

 **Updating the CORS configuration replaces the old one**
-If you update your CORS configuration, the old configuration will be replaced by the new one.
+If you update your CORS configuration, the new configuration replaces the old one.
 Be sure to save it before you update it if you ever need to rollback.

 {{< /callout >}}

+{{% steps %}}

+### View and save your current CORS configuration

 To view and save your current CORS configuration, you can use `s3cmd info`: